Angus Gill

-Angus Gill is an Australian singer-songwriter, comedian and producer from Wauchope in New South Wales.
+Angus Christopher Gill (born 5 February 1998) is an Australian singer-songwriter, comedian, producer and author from Wauchope in New South Wales.
 Gill is a Golden Guitar winner and an Australian Independent Country Music Award winner.
-He has had eight #1 songs on the Australian country music radio charts.
+He has had nineteen #1 songs on the Australian country music radio charts.
 In November 2019, Gill became one of the youngest Australian artists to perform on the Grand Ole Opry in Nashville, Tennessee.

 Biography

 Early years

 Angus grew up in Wauchope on the Mid North Coast of New South Wales.
 He first picked up the guitar at age 6 and played his first gig at his local country music club, the Hastings Country Music Association, at age 7.
 Gill attended Wauchope Public School, where he formed his own band, Angus Gill and the Wild Turkeys, later attending St Columba Anglican School in Port Macquarie.
 Whilst in school, Gill honed his craft by playing regular gigs at the Wauchope's heritage theme park Timbertown and hosting his own radio show on Wauchope based community radio station 2WAY FM.
 Gill received a scholarship to attend the CMAA Academy of Country Music in Tamworth in 2012 and released his debut EP Livewire in 2014.